infinity.pop3¶

 poolSize:

-, optionalPool size.
+number, optionalPool size.
 The server will maintain a pool of connections that will be reused for better performance.

 -